refactornator/blog/_posts/2014-05-13-instagram-dropping-foursquare.markdown

 [Alex Sailer](https://twitter.com/alexsailer) and [I](https://twitter.com/wlindner) created [Spotsy](https://itunes.apple.com/us/app/spotsy/id714622289?mt=8) to solve a shortcoming of the official Instagram app.
 That shortcoming was location based search.
 Whether it's nearby, major cities or anywhere you want to see.
 Shouldn't you be able to see what's being posted there RIGHT NOW?
 Of course you should, so we built [Spotsy](https://itunes.apple.com/us/app/spotsy/id714622289?mt=8).
 In the past, Instagram has relied on Foursquare for this location information, but not anymore.

-After doing a little bit of investigation, it seems to me, Instagram will no longer tags photos at Foursquare Locations, but at Facebook Places instead.
+After doing a little bit of investigation, it seems to me, Instagram will no longer tag photos at Foursquare Locations, but at Facebook Places instead.
 This increases the amount of data gathered by Facebook and improves their directory of locations and decreases the amount of data gathered by Foursquare.

 Here's what I found.